zhangjianfang19910327/zipball-webpack-plugin/readme.md

 # Introduction

-A webpack plug-in for handling output directory compression files
+A webpack plugin for handling output directory compression files

 ## install
 With npm do: